cpcrowley/jeopardy-analytics/article.md

 You can safely ignore the results for row 1 since there are so few data points that the statistics mean little.
 In 31 seasons and almost 5000 games a Daily Double has been in row 1 only 16 times.
-Caompare that with over 5000 times in row 4.
+Compare that with over 5000 times in row 4.

 ## Final Jeopardy